Extracting memorized pieces of (copyrighted) books from open-weight language models: Recovering Harry Potter and the Sorcerer's Stone with one seed prompt

-To assess the fidelity of our reconstruction, we created a diff between the generated book and the ground-truth version available in \texttt{Books3}.
-Qualitatively, the two documents are close to identical.
-As illustrated in Figure~\ref{fig:diff}, differences predominantly involve small inconsistencies in formatting: white space, capitalization, use of underscores (\texttt{\_}) to indicate italics, etc. The version of \emph{Harry Potter} in \texttt{Books3} uses British spelling (e.g., \texttt{"Mum"} instead of \texttt{"Mom"}), so there are also some minor spelling differences.
-Very occasionally, when there is only a single line in a paragraph, the model skips that line during generation.\looseness=-1
+\custompar{Assessing the fidelity of the extracted book} Qualitatively, the generated text is nearly identical to the ground-truth book.
+Differences predominantly involve small formatting inconsistencies: white space, capitalization, use of underscores (\texttt{\_}) to indicate italics, etc. The \texttt{Books3} version of \emph{Harry Potter} uses British spelling (e.g., \texttt{"Mum"} instead of \texttt{"Mom"}).
+Very occasionally, when there is only a single line in a paragraph, the LLM skips that line during generation.
 We also quantitatively assess the similarity of the two texts.
-Using cosine similarity of the two document \textsf{TF-IDF} vectors, we observe a near-perfect score of $0.9999$. \textsf{TF-IDF} is a limited metric, as it treats documents as bags of words and thus fails to capture word order.
-So, as two additional points of comparison, we compute similarity using greedy longest common subsequence matching at both the word and sentence levels (via \texttt{difflib}'s \textsf{SequenceMatcher}).
-A score of $1$ indicates a perfect match and $0$ indicates no match.
-We obtain a word-level similarity of $0.992$ and a sentence-level similarity (which is more sensitive to formatting differences) of $0.934$.\footnote{We apply minimal text normalization before computing these values: removing \texttt{\_} from both documents (used for italics in the \texttt{Books3} version) and aligning ellipses to \texttt{"..."} (which appear as \texttt{" . . ."} in \texttt{Books3}).\looseness=-1}

-In short, it was easy to produce a copy of \emph{Harry Potter and the Sorcerer's Stone} that is nearly identical to the original.
-Further, because beam search is a deterministic decoding algorithm, our results are reproducible.
-We provide the complete (and very short) code file in Appendix~\ref{app:sec:generate}.
+We apply minimal text normalization,\footnote{We remove \texttt{\_} (used to signify italics in the \texttt{Books3} version) and align ellipses to \texttt{"..."} (which appear as \texttt{". . ."} in \texttt{Books3}).\looseness=-1} split both documents on whitespace characters, and then measure similarity on the resulting word lists with a greedy approximation of longest common substring.
+This yields a score of $0.992$, where $1$ would indicate a perfect match between the ground-truth book and the generation (Appendix~\ref{app:sec:reconstruct}).\looseness=-1